 Hi!
 Thanks for visiting my website.

-While my PhD research focuses on chemical and process engineering, my undergraduate studies focused on mechanical design and design for manufacturing, while my MS focused on mechatronics.
-I currently help to teach the injection molding class in the Product Realization Lab, Stanford's student machine shop.
+While my current research relates mostly to chemical and process engineering, my undergraduate studies focused on mechanical design and design for manufacturing, while my MS focused on mechatronics.
+In the 2023-4 and 2024-5 academic years, I also helped to teach the injection molding class in the Product Realization Lab, Stanford's student machine shop.

 While a graduate student, I helped launch Holocene Climate, a direct air capture startup that was awarded a Student XPrize in 2021 and has since gone on to raise public and private funding and to build a pilot-scale DAC machine.
 I've also previously held engineering internships at Livermore National Lab and Wrightspeed, as well as policy-related internships at the California Air Resources Board and at the nonprofit Energy Futures Initiative.